Best Film for the Canon EOS Rebel T2

-The best film to use in the Canon Rebel T2 will be based on your lens, lighting conditions, and type of film you want to shoot.
+The best film to use in the Canon EOS Rebel T2 will be based on the lighting, lens, and type of film you want to shoot.

-Kodak UltraMax 400 - The film handles a large range of lighting conditions well and is a terrific option for a color film.
-Using this film you should be able to handhold the Rebel T2 in the majority of circumstances.
+Kodak UltraMax 400 - This film handles a large range of lighting conditions well and is an excellent pick for a color 35mm film.
+Kodak UltraMax 400 is fast enough so that you should be able to handhold the EOS Rebel T2 in lots of circumstances.

-Expect photos to look a little bit warm with gorgeous skin tones.
+Expect photos to look a little warm with pleasant colors.

-When compared to Kodak, Fujifilm appears to be a little cooler with notable greens and blues.
+When compared to Kodak, Fujifilm tends to be a little cooler with notable blues and greens.

-Lomography 800 can also be found in the 120 film format, to be used in a medium format camera.
+It is for sale in the 120 film format, for use with a medium format camera.

-Kodak Gold 200 - A staple film stock that was launched in the mid-1980s.
-The film offers the look and feel of snapshots from the 1980s and 1990s.
-Use a flash to get the "authentic" film look.
+Kodak Gold 200 - A staple film that was launched in the mid-1980s.
+Kodak Gold 200 provides the look and feel of family snapshots from the 1980s and 1990s.
+For the genuine experience use a flash.

-To really bring the best out of the film, make sure to over-expose it by 1 or 2-stops.
-This will help you achieve the outstanding colors everyone loves Kodak Gold for.
+To bring the ideal look out of this film, over-expose it by 1 or 2-stops.
+This will ensure that you get the gorgeous colors people love Gold 200 for.

-Kodak Portra 400 - Among the film enthusiasts online, Portra 400 is without a doubt the most widely used color 35mm film emulsion.
-Overexpose Portra 400 by 1 or 2-stops to get the look the film is well-known for.
+Kodak Portra 400 - By far the most popular color negative film among enthusiasts online.
+Overexpose Portra 400 by 1 or 2-stops to get the color the film is well known for.

 Black and White Film